CS171/Homework_instructions/week-01/week_01_hw.md

 **Name your PDF file appropriately (e.g., hw1) and include your name.** Add your name to the filename using CamelCase style, e.g., ```hw1_JohnDoe.pdf``` if your name is John Doe.

-**Go to Canvas and click on the HW 1 - Submission link in the *Week 1* module and upload your PDF**
+**Go to Canvas and click on the HW Part 1 - Submission link in the *Week 1* module and upload your PDF**

 **Congratulations on finishing Homework 1!
-Remember that weekly HW will always be due on Wednesdays.**
+Remember that weekly HW will always be due on Monday.**